 of your uterus to check for abnormalities and understand the shape and size of your uterus.

-Your medical historyMedicines or herbs and supplements you takeAny allergies you haveWhether you are pregnant or trying to get pregnantIf you have an intrauterine device (IUD)
+Your medical historyMedications or herbs and supplements you takeAny allergies you haveWhether you are pregnant or trying to get pregnantIf you have an intrauterine device (IUD)

-Take medicine to thin the lining of the uterus.Arrange for someone to drive you home from the care center.
+Take medication to thin the lining of the uterus.Arrange for someone to drive you home from the care center.
 You may also need help at home.

 —blocks pain and keeps you asleep through the procedure

-—blocks pain in an area of the body but you stay awake through the procedure, given as an injection
+—blocks pain in the area, but you stay awake through the procedure; given as an injection

 Your doctor will help you decide which one is right for you.